ShuzhongChen/LobLetter/README.md

 Firstly, Lob's [US Address Verification API](https://lob.com/services/verifications) is used to validate and clean addresses.
 Then using [Google Civic Information API](https://developers.google.com/civic-information/docs/v2/representatives/representativeInfoByAddress) to return a representative contact information by using the input address.
 At last, Lob's [Letter API](https://lob.com/services/letters) is used to create a letter to send legislator.

-The output is a CSV file name "success.csv" including the sender's information and URL to the PDF of the letter in Lob's API response.
-The errors from Google Civic Information API will be catched and saved in gError.csv file.
-The errors from Lob will also be catched and saved in sError.csv file.
+The output is a CSV file named "success.csv" including the sender's information and URL to the PDF of the letter in Lob's API response.
+The errors from Google Civic Information API will be catched and saved in "gError.csv" file.
+The errors from Lob will also be catched and saved in "sError.csv" file.

 In order to run the program enter: